 What format does the footage/still photographs need to be submitted in?

 The footage can be accepted in any of the main digital media formats.

 How will the evidence I provide be used?

-The evidence which you provide to us online includes writing a statement and will be reviewed by an experienced officer to establish if an offence has been committed and to identify the specific offence.
-The information will then be passed to our central ticket office where the offence will be processed and paperwork will be sent to the driver of the offending vehicle.
+The evidence which you provide to the police by way of the submission of digital media footage and a statement will be reviewed by an experienced officer to firstly establish if an offence has been committed and to identify the specific offence.
+The information will then be passed to the central ticket oOffice where the offence will be processed and certain paperwork will be sent to the driver of the offending vehicle.

 Will the offending driver know who I am?